 Lamb tail docking

-There are several different housing systems for pigs including intensive indoor systems, barns and free-range.
+There are several different housing systems for pigs including intensive indoor systems, outdoor bred, and free-range.
 Approximately 90% of pork consumed in Australia today is intensively raised in indoor systems.
 Traditionally, sows in intensive systems were confined in metal cages (2m x 60cm also known as sow stalls or gestation crates) for weeks to months after being mated or artificially inseminated.
-Then, in an attempt to reduce the accidental crushing of piglets by the sow, the sow is confined to a farrowing (birthing) crate.
+The Australian pig industry has voluntarily committed to phasing out sow stakks, and today, around 80% of pregnant sows are group housed.
+Legislation requires that pregnant sows are not confined to sow stalls for any longer than six weeks.
+When ready to give birth to her piglets and in an attempt to reduce the accidental crushing of piglets by the sow, the sow is confined to a farrowing (birthing) crate so narrow she cannot turn around.
 Many sows in intensive systems go for long periods deprived of bedding material or the opportunity to socialise normally with other pigs.
-In 2016, Australian Pork Limited announced that sow stalls will be phased out by late 2017.
-The RSPCA supports the phase out of sow stalls and also advocates for the use of more animal welfare friendly farrowing systems.
+The RSPCA supports the phase out of sow stalls and strongly advocates for the use of more animal welfare friendly farrowing systems.

-For more information on pig housing visit the RSPCA Knowledgebase.↑ Back to top
+For more information on pig farming visit the RSPCA Knowledgebase.↑ Back to top